SQLCipher 4.6.1 Release

 Community Edition - SQLCipher Community Edition source code is available on GitHub, via AAR packaging for Android, and CocoaPods for iOS.

-We are pleased to announce that SQLCipher 4.5.3 is now available.
-It includes the following noteable changes:
+We are excited to announce that SQLCipher 4.5.7 is now available.
+It includes the following notable changes:

 SQLCipher Core